carlosaccp/carlosaccp.github.io/_pages/about.md

   - /about.html
 ---

-I'm Carlos, an incoming PhD student in Statistics at Columbia University.
+I'm Carlos, a PhD student in Statistics at Columbia University.
 I transferred from the PhD program in Applied Mathematics at Brown University (earning a terminal ScM in Applied Mathematics), and prior to this I completed an MSc in Mathematical Sciences at the University of Oxford and a BSc at Imperial College London, also in Mathematics.

 I was born in [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra) to a Portuguese father and a Spanish mother of Catalan origin, and I grew up in Madrid.
 I am a Portuguese and Spanish dual citizen.